Hochstetler Log Homes

 If you priced a simple home with four walls, one with solid logs and the other with 2x4 stick framed, and both with conventional roof–trusses the price would be a wash.
 However, people who love log homes also like cathedral ceilings, exposed timbers, quality cabinets, nice chandeliers and they don’t want just any old front door.
-All these added niceties make log homes generally more expensive.
+All these added niceties make the initial investment for a log home higher.

 This question is virtually impossible for me to answer as there are too many variables.
-However, let me give you some helpful ideas in order for you to establish a budget.
+Following are a few factors to consider when establishing a budget for your new log home.

 Yes, but not as much as you might think.
 A contractor with the proper tools will be far more efficient than what a typical homebuyer could ever hope to be.
 I expect, on the average, a builder with the same amount of labor can do about twice the amount of work.
 For one, by the time you have the cords and air hoses unwrapped in the evening it would be about time to wrap them back up again.
 However, if you don’t consider you and your spouse’s labor it can be the difference between being able to afford the home you need or not.